Hildur Guðnadóttir makes history at Globes, Elton John wins

 John won an Academy Award and Golden Globe with Tim Rice for “Can You Feel the Love Tonight” from the original “The Lion King.”
 John has also won five Grammy Awards.

-Taupin won his first Golden Globe with Gustavo Santaolalla for “A Love That Will Never Grow Old” from “Brokeback Moutain.”
+Taupin won his first Golden Globe with Gustavo Santaolalla for “A Love That Will Never Grow Old” from “Brokeback Mountain.”

 “This is really sweet because this is not just about a song we wrote for a movie, this is a song we wrote for a movie which deals with our relationship, and it’s a relationship that doesn’t happen very much in this town.
 It’s a 52-year-old marriage, so thank you,” Taupin said.

-Together, the duo have crafted John songs like “Bennie and the Jets,” “”Goodbye Yellow Brick Road,” “Rocket Man,” “Tiny Dancer,” “Candle in the Wind” and “Saturday Night’s Alright for Fighting.”
+Together, the duo have crafted John songs like “Bennie and the Jets,” “Goodbye Yellow Brick Road,” “Rocket Man,” “Tiny Dancer,” “Candle in the Wind” and “Saturday Night’s Alright for Fighting.”

 “(I’m Gonna) Love Me Again” and “Joker” were shortlisted for best original song and best original score, respectively, at the 2020 Academy Awards, which will take place Feb.
 9.